RSMP Nordic Activity Plan 2025–2026

 A way to certify equipment and systems would make it easier for road authorities to tender and buy equipment and systems with the knowledge that everything is compatible.

-Research how an RSMP certification could be organized: new
+Research into how an RSMP certification could be organized — delayed

 Describe potential scenarios for how certification would be organized and run.
 What partners, funding, etc. would be involved?
 Are there relevant regulations/laws/standardization to observe?

-Look into how existing testing tools and the test hub could be utilized: new
+How existing testing tools and the test hub could be utilized — delayed

 The existing testing tools could probably be utilized.
-We’ll consider how these tools can be utilized, expanded, or otherwise provide value.
+We will consider how these tools can be utilized, expanded, or otherwise provide value.
 And/or whether new tools are needed.

 Communication

-A strong partnership around RSMP will benefit all partners, by providing more resources and knowledge sharing.
+A strong partnership around RSMP will benefit us all, by providing more resources, knowledge and network.

 A strong partnership will be based on committed partners that understand the value and potential in an open protocol for communication with roadside equipment.